fabiommendes/pygeneric/INSTALL.rst

 ============

 `pygeneric` can run in many Python implementations including CPython and PyPy.
-In CPython it can be installed as a (slower) pure-python version or it can use a Cython compiled extensions to speed-up things in C.
+In CPython, it can user a Cython compiled extension to speed-up things in

-Don't be alarmed if you are running an unoptimized code: these speed benefits are negligible unless you are dispatching to very simple functions that are called many times in tight loops.
+C. The effect is not dramatic unless you are calling very simple functions in tight loops.
+The default pure-python implementation is fast enough for most applications.

+The only required dependency is the *six* package, which is very common and has a good change to be already installed.

 Installation commands